 When a visitor comes to a field office, their name, social security number, and other information becomes part of a computer system intake process.
 From those entries, we derive the visitor counts.
 The databases storing the counts have evolved over the years.
 Since October 2008 (FY 2009), we have used a process called the Customer Service Record Operational Data Store (CSR ODS).

-Average Daily Number of Visitors: Average daily number of visitors to Social Security field offices.
+Average Daily Number of Visitors: The daily average number of visitors to Social Security field offices.